B-berrypie/SONG/README.md

-# SONG
+# SONG: Synergetic Learning System based on Swarm of Non-Gradient Learners
 MATLAB and Python code for SONG

-Both versions of the code will be uploaded soon.
+The Python version of the code will be uploaded shortly.